 Ronald A. Giller is the Managing Partner of the New Jersey office and also practices in the firm's New York and Philadelphia offices.
 He is a member of the Intellectual Property, Commercial Litigation, Franchise, Product & General Liability, Professional Liability, Advertising & E-Commerce and Class Action practice groups.

 Mr. Giller has comprehensive litigation experience, both in the state and federal district courts throughout New York, New Jersey and Pennsylvania, handling cases from initial client consultation through trial and appeal.
 He also has extensive experience handling commercial/international arbitrations.
-Additionally, Mr. Giller's practice includes the handling of litigation involving ADA website compliance, contract disputes, real estate disputes, professional liability, lender liability, enforcement of non-competition agreements, collection recovery, equipment financing and leasing issues and product liability cases.
+Additionally, Mr. Giller's practice includes the handling of litigation involving ADA website compliance, contract disputes, real estate disputes, professional liability, lender liability, bankruptcy, enforcement of non-competition agreements, mortgage foreclosure, collection recovery, equipment financing and leasing issues and product liability cases.
 Mr. Giller has represented a number of clients in the restaurant and hotel industries.

 Mr. Giller devotes a significant portion of his practice to intellectual property and franchise litigation.
 He has handled copyright and trademark infringement cases, including a number of counterfeit litigations, as well as privacy rights and defamation actions.
 In the franchise spectrum, Mr. Giller represents a number of franchisors, both small and large, and has litigated all types of franchise disputes around the country.
 He is also co-chair of the Commercial Litigation Group as well as the firm's Franchise Law Group.
 For four consecutive years, Franchise Times selected Mr. Giller as one of only two New Jersey attorneys to be included in their annual “Legal Eagles” list of attorneys who exclusively represent franchisors.
 Among the two, Mr. Giller is recognized as the “litigation specialty” attorney.
 Nationwide, Mr. Giller is among a select group of only 31 “litigation specialty” attorneys who represent franchisors exclusively.